Mary Njoku: Career

-Njoku made her acting debut in the 2004 Nollywood movie 'Home Sickness', which she featured alongside Chioma Chukwuka Akpotha.
-She came to limelight after featuring in popular Nollywood blockbuster 'Blackberry Babes' in 2011.
+Njoku made her acting debut in the 2004 Nollywood movie Home Sickness, which she featured alongside Chioma Chukwuka Akpotha.
+She came to limelight after featuring in popular Nollywood blockbuster Blackberry Babes in 2011.
 Between 2011 and 2013, Njoku produced iROKtv, a YouTube platform that featured interviews with Nigerian celebrities, as well as coverage of Afrobeats and Nollywood events.
-In 2015, Njoku became Chief Content Officer at IROKO Partners.
+In 2015, Njoku became the chief content officer at IROKO Partners.
 By March, she held her first world premier for her film Thy Will Be Done at the BFI IMAX London, the first ever Nollywood film premiere in IMAX.
 In August 2018, Njoku produced the movie Nwanyioma, where her role required her to completely shave her head.
+In 2023, she co-created the movie Dr. Love with Uche Jumbo.

 ROK Studios

 In August 2013, Njoku founded ROK Studios.
 As of 2019, ROK has produced over 540 films and 25 original TV series, including Festac Town, Single Ladies, Body language, Losing Control and Husbands of Lagos.
 In 2016, Njoku launched ROK on Sky, a network airing across the UK.
 To celebrate the launch, some of her Nollywood colleagues attended the launch gala which took place at the Nigerian High Commission in the UK.
 Njoku also launched ROK on DSTV, a network airing across Africa, in the same year.
 In April 2018, ROK Studios launched two new channels, ROK2 and ROK3, to meet growing demand of ROK on DSTV.
 ROK2 delivers content showcasing the origins of Nollywood, while ROK3 showcases a variety of Ghanaian talent, and has a music channel feature in addition to the 24hr movie and series selection.
-In 2019, Njoku oversaw the acquisition of ROK to CANAL+, the largest international deal to-date for a Nollywood brand.
+In 2019, Njoku oversaw the acquisition of ROK to Canal+, the largest international deal to-date for a Nollywood brand.